 How is this medicine (Cold Therapy Pain Relief) best taken?

-Use Cold Therapy Pain Relief as ordered by your doctor.
+Use Cold Therapy Pain Relief (menthol gel, liquid, and solution) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.